 Responding to the FCA Dear CEO Letters and SMCR requirements

-On the 6th and 20th January this year, the FCA issued out letters to CEOs of general insurance and asset management firms to raise key risks that they identified.
+On the 6th and 20th January this year, the FCA issued out Dear CEO letters to general insurance and asset management firms to raise key risks that they identified.
 The letters are asking firms to assess whether they present these risks and if so, what actions they will put in place to mitigate them in line with the Senior Managers and Certification Regime (SM&CR).

 FCA also published a letter to Financial Advice businesses on 21st January, where they set out their intent “to take pre-emptive action on the firms and issues posing the greatest harm.”